mglodge/MANTA-Ray/README.md

 In the image above the two aggregates are both composed of 24 "monomers" (individual spheres), but in different arrangements.
 These shapes are characterised in many optical models by $d_f$ which is a number between 1 (representing a straight line) and 3 (compact and perfectly spherical).

 Modelling the optical properties of complex shapes is difficult, and Mie theory is often used (which assumes that the particles are spherical).
-However, this can often be a significant underestimate of the amout of absorption (by factors of up to 1,000 -- see Lodge et al. 2024).
-Calculating the optical properties for the true aggregate shape can be done using a rigourous code such as the discrete dipole approximation (DDA -- Draine and Flatau, 1994), but this is usually incredibly time consuming (and unfeasible for use in forward models that wish to study many wavelengths/particle sizes).
+However, this can often be a significant underestimate of the amount of absorption (by factors of up to 1,000 -- see Lodge et al. 2024).
+Calculating the optical properties for the true aggregate shape can be done using a rigorous code such as the discrete dipole approximation (DDA -- Draine and Flatau, 1994), but this is usually incredibly time consuming (and unfeasible for use in forward models that wish to study many wavelengths/particle sizes).
 In contrast, MANTA-Ray estimates absorption cross-sections with average accuracies of 10-20% compared to DDA, but $10^{13}$ times faster.
 It works for any wavelength, particle size, and refractive index $m$ within 1+0.01i< $m$ <11+11i.
-It is strictly only for use in the Rayleigh Regime (where the wavelength $\lambda$ is signficantly larger than the radius $R$ of a sphere of equivalent volume to the aggregate -- here we define this regime as $\lambda \geq 100R$).
+It is strictly only for use in the Rayleigh Regime (where the wavelength $\lambda$ is significantly larger than the radius $R$ of a sphere of equivalent volume to the aggregate -- here we define this regime as $\lambda \geq 100R$).